 There are hundreds of online Italian courses and software tools out there, all claiming to be the best way to learn Italian.
-In this review, we'll give you our top picks, as well as some also-rans that you might like to try.
+In this review, we'll give you our top 5 favorite programs, as well as some also-rans that you might like to try.

-When it comes to comprehensiveness and value for money, it's hard to go past Rocket Italian by Rocket Languages.
+When it comes to comprehensiveness and value for money, it's hard to go past Rocket Italian.
 It's a huge course that packs in a lot of different teaching methods and tools, so that it's suitable for a wide variety of learning styles and goals.

 There are three main components to the course: